 As the business environment changes, lack of resources, over-lean staffing and fluctuations in workload present challenges.
 A supervisor can be helpful in a number of ways.
 He/she can analyze workload fluctuations, prepare analysis of staffing ratios and develop scenarios where additional resources – either temporary or permanent – would be justified by workloads.

-Particularly in high volume, high production environments burnout can be a regular part of an employee’s job evolution.
+Particularly in high volume, high production environments stress and burnout can be a regular part of an employee’s job evolution.
 Supervisors can help in multiple ways – noticing the signs of burnout before they get so bad that an employee quits or becomes disgruntled; resolving some of the physical and psychological demands that contribute to burnout; and finally, encouraging employees to take their paid time off.
 Production oriented work sites carry the added pressure of worry for what will happen during the absence.
 Employees worry about things falling apart and client relationships strained.
 Then there are issues like emails building up unattended.
 None of these are insurmountable but employees distracted by daily matters can’t always step back to see them as solvable.
 Supervisors need to listen to reasons why employees don’t feel they can take time off and address them one-by-one.

 6. Lending a strategic focus

 Focus on day-to-day challenges, again, makes it difficult to see the big picture or to think very long-term.
 As a supervisor, one has the advantage of seeing things from the bigger landscape.
 Understanding relationship problems among departments may prove instrumental to improving collaboration and eliminating conflict.
 Employees in one department may not have the authority to change or improve their relationships with other departments.
 Supervisors can reach out to peer supervisors and employees in closely related departments to review processes and remove barriers.